Zelphy712/haxeflixel_practice/README.md

-# haxeflixel_practice
+# haxeflixel-practice
-created secondary repository to upload assignment 3
+haxeflixel practice repository for assignment 2 of CSC 303